-Investigators holding NIH research grants may request supplemental funds to improve the diversity of the research workforce.
+Investigators holding NIH research grants may request supplemental funds to enhance the diversity of the research workforce.
+See the FOA.

-These funds can support individuals at virtually any career stage, including high school, postbaccalaureates, summer undergraduates, graduate students, postdoctoral fellows (including MD research fellows), and initial faculty.
+These funds can support the addition of diverse researchers at virtually any career stage, including high school, postbaccalaureate, summer undergraduate, graduate student, postdoctoral fellow (including MD research fellows), and initial faculty.

 - Review the program announcement and any IC-specific requirements.
-Each institution has its own priorities, submission dates, and submission requirements.
+Each NIH Institute has its own priorities, submission dates, and submission requirements.

 - A candidate cannot be supported by a supplement if s/he is already paid on the grant!
 This means that students and mentors must plan ahead for supplement support before/ instead of going on a research grant.